pBread/2025-twilio-se-hackathon-sssi/README.md

 - Pull the previous conversations of this user and provide them to the bot.

 ### Fix the selectors issue by including the fetch state in a reselect selector

+### Fix UI SyncClient subscriber issue

+- the syncClient becomes undefined when the connection status is not connected.
+It's probably like "connecting" or something.